Hecate: Iconography

 Hecate was generally represented as three-formed or triple-bodied, though the earliest known images of the goddess are singular.
 Her earliest known representation is a small terracotta statue found in Athens.
 An inscription on the statue is a dedication to Hecate, in writing of the style of the 6th century, but it otherwise lacks any other symbols typically associated with the goddess.
 She is seated on a throne, with a chaplet around her head; the depiction is otherwise relatively generic.
 Farnell states: "The evidence of the monuments as to the character and significance of Hecate is almost as full as that of to express her manifold and mystic nature."
-A 6th century fragment of pottery from Boetia depicts a goddess which may be Hecate in a maternal or fertility mode.
+A 6th-century fragment of pottery from Boeotia depicts a goddess, which may be Hecate, in a maternal or fertility mode.
 Crowned with leafy branches as in later descriptions, she is depicted offering a "maternal blessing" to two maidens who embrace her.
 The figure is flanked by lions, an animal associated with Hecate both in the Chaldean Oracles, coinage, and reliefs from Asia Minor.
 In artwork, she is often portrayed in three statues standing back to back, each with its own special attributes (torch, keys, daggers, snakes, dogs).

 The 2nd-century travel writer Pausanias stated that Hecate was first depicted in triplicate by the sculptor Alcamenes in the Greek Classical period of the late 5th century BCE, whose sculpture was placed before the temple of the Wingless Nike in Athens.
 Though Alcamenes's original statue is lost, hundreds of copies exist, and the general motif of a triple Hecate situated around a central pole or column, known as a hekataion, was used both at crossroads shrines as well as at the entrances to temples and private homes.
 These typically depict her holding a variety of items, including torches, keys, serpents, and daggers.
 Some hekataia, including a votive sculpture from Attica of the 3rd century BCE, include additional dancing figures identified as the Charites circling the triple Hecate and her central column.
-It is possible that the representation of a triple Hecate surrounding a central pillar was originally derived from poles set up at three-way crossroads with masks hung on them, facing in each road direction.
+It is possible that the representation of a triple Hecate surrounding a central pillar was originally derived from poles set up at three-way crossroads, with masks hung on them, facing in each road direction.
 In the 1st century CE, Ovid wrote: "Look at Hecate, standing guard at the crossroads, one face looking in each direction."